What is Lovers Lane Birth Center?

-Healthy women who are free of major medical or obstetric problems and who are seeking an active role in their pregnancy and birth with minimal intervention.
+Healthy women who are free of major medical or obstetric complications and who are seeking an active role in their pregnancy and birth with minimal intervention.

 Prenatal visits are as long as you need them (up to 2 hours for the first visit) and as frequent as you need them; we’re happy to see you as early in your pregnancy as you would like.
-They include both measuring and palpating physical changes and helping you to prepare emotionally for the life changes which a new baby brings.
+We measure and palpatephysical changes and helping you to prepare confidently for the life changes which a new baby brings.

 We discuss with you ways to enhance your health.
-This will include a detailed evaluation of your diet and discussions of ways that you might improve it.
+This will include in depth discussions about your diet.
 We will also talk about any supplements that you may be taking as well as possible ideas for alternatives based on your needs.
 We are comfortable with alternative therapies and many of our clients find herbal or homeopathic medicines useful.
 Many clients find chiropractic care helpful during pregnancy and we can refer you to providers.
 Occasionally prescription medicine is called for and we can prescribe that for you as needed.

 There is no rush to cut the umbilical cord, and the baby stays where she belongs, skin to skin with her mother.
 Gradually, she makes her gentle entrance into the world, begins to breastfeed and integrates into her family.
 When everybody is ready, the expanded family goes home.
 This is usually about 3 hours after the birth.
 A midwife comes to your house two to three days after the birth to check up on you.
 She will make sure that breastfeeding is going well and help you if you are having difficulties.
-She will make sure that you’re adjusting physically and emotionally to being a new mother and that you are caring for yourself optimally.
+She will make sure that you’re adjusting to being a new mother and that you are well cared for.
 She will take blood for the newborn screening at that time and repeat it at an office visit 2 weeks after the birth.
-Six to eight weeks after the birth we have a final visit which may include a complete physical and a pap smear.
+Six to eight weeks after the birth we have a final visit which may include a complete physical, contraception and pap smear.

-About 10 percent of clients have to transfer to medical care prior to or during labor.
+About 10 percent of clients have to transfer to medical care during labor.
 We always accompany transfer clients to the hospital, coordinate continuity of care with the hospital staff and provide support.

 Between 2 & 8 percent annually.